Impact of dark matter spikes on the merger rates of Primordial Black Holes: Formation of PBH Binaries

 Now, we estimate how the presence of DM spikes with density profile given by Eq.~\eqref{eq:DMdensityprofile} influences the formation of PBH binaries.
 Since all the neighbouring PBHs and matter-density fluctuations of the Universe also affect the dynamics of the binaries formation, so we include their impact too, which is mentioned in Section~\ref{subsec:Initial angular momentum of PBH binaries}.
 The formation of a binary takes place between the two nearest neighbouring PBHs of masses $m_{i}$ and $m_{j}$ with $x$ being the comoving separation between them.
 We assume that no other PBH lies inside a spherical volume of radius equal to the comoving separation $x$.
 The two PBHs decouple from the Hubble flow due to their mutual gravitational attraction and form a bound system.
+However, every PBH in the Universe may have multiple PBHs in its neighbourhood which also might decouple at a similar time, leading to hierarchical interactions of systems comprising more than two PBHs.
+These N-body interactions of PBHs have been studied in Ref.~\cite{Raidal:2018bbj} where they conclude that if PBHs are a very tiny fraction of the total DM i.e. $f_{\mathrm{pbh}} \ll 1$ then the possibility of hierarchical PBHs interactions becomes very low.
+In this work, we consider small values of $f_\mathrm{pbh} \lesssim 10^{-2}$ and we therefore neglect the disruption of individual binaries via multiple PBH interactions in their vicinity.

-Then similar to Eq.~\eqref{eq:DMshell}, in a binary, the equation of motion of the proper separation $r_{b}$ between the PBHs with masses $m_i$ and $m_j$ having DM spikes of masses $m_{\mathrm{sp},i}(t)$ and $m_{\mathrm{sp},j}(t)$ respectively is given as:
+Now, similar to Eq.~\eqref{eq:DMshell}, in a binary, the equation of motion of the proper separation $r_{b}$ between the PBHs with masses $m_i$ and $m_j$ having DM spikes of masses $m_{\mathrm{sp},i}(t)$ and $m_{\mathrm{sp},j}(t)$ respectively is given as: